steliosot/project-ideas/README.md

 *	You will be provided with seed repositories and other resources to start your developments.

 ### Project outcome
-*	You will learn how to integrate custom software with the latest state-of-the-art systems.
+*	You will learn how to integrate custom software and build microservices.
+*	You will learn how to use popular cloud platforms.
 *	You will develop skills in REST API development using `Node.js` and `Go`.
 *	You will learn how to use modern DevOps pipelines for software development.